Jakebobs/deploy-vue/VuePagesTutorial/step7/text.md

 `touch testview.vue`

+You could do this in the editor by creating the `testview.vue` file in the `views` folder.
+As we have already implemented the dynamic routing all we have to do now is add some content to our view.
+We recommend the following code:

-# Our genorously provided template, just add it.
+# Our generously provided template, just add it.
 Don't think about it.
 ```
 <template>
   <div class="video-container">